Sign in

 Inlet hose and bowl rim: Organic matters from sea water inlet into the toilet can disintegrate and emit rotten egg smell from the flush water.

-Holding tank gases can find its way into a boats interior either thru the toilet or the vent system.
+Holding tank gases can find their way into a boat's interior either through the toilet or the vent system.

-Hose permeation is a most common cause of odors from sanitation system.
-Choosing a correct hose for new installation or replacement is important for making system odor free for several years of use.
-Most commonly used hoses material include PVC, EPDM rubber and Butyl rubber.
+Hose permeation is a most common cause of odors from the sanitation system.
+Choosing the correct hose for new installation or replacement is important for making the system odor-free for several years of use.
+The most commonly used hose materials include PVC, EPDM rubber, and Butyl rubber.

 3. Strength against collapsing and pressure: Sani/Flex Odor Shield hose is reinforced.
-It contains a double steel wire helix reinforcement imbedded in the butyl rubber, plus a synthetic textile yarn, to resist bursting from high pressure and/or clogs at fittings.
+It contains a double steel wire helix reinforcement embedded in the butyl rubber, plus synthetic textile yarn, to resist bursting from high pressure and/or clogs at fittings.
 It is rated for 315 PSI burst pressure.
-It is also extremely resistant to collapsing from pump suction and/or vacuum applications
+It is also extremely resistant to collapsing from pump suction and/or vacuum applications.

 If you want to learn more, please visit our website marine toilet hose.

 4. Handling and use: Sani/Flex Odor Shield hose is abrasion and chemical-resistant.
-It has an outer-wrap of smooth rubber imbedded fabric to resist abrasion, ozone, seawater and common chemicals.
-An antibacterial additive has also been added to the outer wrap, to further reduce chances for odor-permeation
+It has an outer wrap of smooth rubber embedded fabric to resist abrasion, ozone, seawater, and common chemicals.
+An antibacterial additive has also been added to the outer wrap, to further reduce chances for odor permeation.

 Tech tips: